Step 6 Metalwork: floorchannel, frame and door unit, top plate

 Sealing

-Glue a 10 mm wide fire cord into the U-profile.
+Press a 8 mm wide fire cord into the U-profile.
 At the window opening, glue strips of heat-resistant glass tape of 2 mm thick.

 The window can now be placed.